Longo-Lab/Longo-Lab.github.io/docs/tutorials/de_dashboard.md

 ### TREAT-AD correlation plot

 The <span class="tab-name">Treat-AD correlation</span> tab shows the correlation between human AD expression data and our DE dataset for each TREAT-AD biodomain.
-Either the shrunken or unshrunken LFC is used in our dataset, as specified in the <span class="tab-name">Summary table</span> tab.
+Either the shrunken or unshrunken LFC is used in our dataset, as specified in the left-hand sidebar.
 No LFC or significance threshold is applied to the genes in order to gauge the broader overall trend.

 Each circle in the plot represents the correlation between the respective groups of genes.
 The number in the circle is the correlation coefficient.
 The darker the blue, the more positive the correlation.
 The darker the red, the more negative the correlation.
 Non-significant correlations (where significant is defined as FDR < 0.05) are not displayed.